prgmitchell/blur-filter/README.md

 # blur-filter
-The blur filter from the streamFX plugin packaged on it's own.
+The blur filter from the streamFX plugin packaged on its own.

 I take zero credit for the source code provided on this repository.
 This is just the blur filter from the streamFX plugin for those who want a standalone version.
 All credit goes to the original author Xaymar.